-"Landing at Narvik
+" Landing at Narvik

-"The Committee was convened unexpectedly on 9th March to take note of observations made in the course of the War Cabinet Meeting of 8th March.
-At this meeting Mr. Winston Churchill had expressed his anxiety that eventually the Norwegian attitude might compromise assistance to Finland, especially after the first landings at Narvik.
-In these circumstances the First Lord indicated that in the first instance it would be best to arrive in force off Narvik.
-It was not a question of making a landing in strength but rather of 'displaying strength in order to avoid having to use it.'
-Mr. Winston Churchill pictured a squadron of one cruiser and some destroyers arriving off Narvik and throwing ashore troops up to a battalion in strength
+"The Committee was convened unexpectedly on 9th March to take of observations made in the course of the War Cabinet Meeting of 8th M. At this meeting Mr. Winston Churchill had expressed his anxiety eventually the Norwegian attitude might compromise assistance to Fin especially after the first landings at Narvik.
+In these circumstances First Lord indicated that in the first instance it would be best to arri force off Narvik.
+It was not a question of making a landing in stre but rather of 'displaying strength in order to avoid having to use it.'
+Winston Churchill pictured a squadron of one cruiser and some destru riving off 1 vik and throwing ashore troops up to a battalion in stre before the arrival of the first convoy of transports. was understood that this operation should be carried out by B---'sh effectiv Stiffelsen norsk Okkupasjonshistorië, 2014 The War Cabinet also doubted the value of occupying Stavanger and